That point to a REVIVAL and THE DAY OF THE LORD

 ‘Fire and Faces’ and ‘Lost and Regained’ (linked above) expand the understanding of the first three blessings, and are a reminder of the reality and the inevitability of the outcomes they convey.

 As for an indication of when the association of encounters and scripture will be fulfilled; the fact of these encounters happening give reason for thinking that the time is now very much closer than it used to be.
-Possibly, the current increasingly problematic worldwide events will ultimately give weight to that perception?
+Current increasingly problematic worldwide events give cause to reflect on that perception.

 However, Matthew 24:36 states: "…about that day or hour no one knows, not even the angels in heaven, nor the Son, but only the Father.”
 In any case, we should live our lives so as to “Produce fruit in keeping with repentance.”
 (Matt 3:8).